A schedule contains information on when backups are to be performed and how long each backup is to be kept. The data in a schedule includes:

 |Create a Synthetic Full Backup if possible|

-If this options is checked, Instead of deleting Incremental backup files once they have reached the limit of retention, they are merged into the Full backup they are based on, creating a new Full backup containing all the data up to the merge point
+If this option is checked, instead of deleting incremental backup files once they have reached the limit of retention, they are merged into the full backup they are based on, creating a new full backup containing all the data up to the merge point.

 |Run the purge before backup|

 This option applies retention rules and deletes any files according to retention rules before the backup starts.